 He or she can also take independent action, but prosecutions have to be approved by a panel of judges.

 Both the prosecutor and the judges are elected by the states taking part in the court.
 Luis Moreno Ocampo of Argentina was the first chief prosecutor of the court.
-He has been replaced by Fatou Bensouda from The Gambia.
+He has been replaced by Ms Bensouda.

 Each state has a right to nominate one candidate for election as a judge.

 Who has agreed to co-operate with the court?

 The Rome Treaty has been ratified by 121 states so far, meaning they have bound themselves to co-operate.
 A further 34 have signed and may ratify it in the future.

 Only one Arab state has ratified so far - Jordan.

 During negotiations, the US argued that its soldiers might be the subject of politically motivated or frivolous prosecutions.